MicrosoftDocs/microsoft-academic-services/academic-services/project-academic-knowledge/reference-interpret-method.md

 * *author: jaime teevan*
 * *author: john r teerlink*

 The service generated query completions instead of considering only exact matches for the author *j tee*.
-Note that the canonical value *j l green* matched via the synonym *jamie green*, as indicated in the parse.
+SNote that the canonical value *j l green* matched via the synonym *jamie green*, as indicated in the parse.

 ``` JSON
 {